pawelc/docs/toread_ml.md

-Evaluation and selection of biases in machine learning Maximum likelihood from incomplete data via the EM algorithm Annealing between distributions by averaging moments Exponential family harmoniums with an application to information retrieval Learning multiple layers of features from tiny
+Evaluation and selection of biases in machine learning Maximum likelihood from incomplete data via the EM algorithm Annealing between distributions by averaging moments Learning multiple layers of features from tiny
 GTM the generative topographic mapping
 Probabilistic Reasoning in Intelligent Systems